Fork Star Issue Watch

 - hcsr04sensor module (automatically installed)

-- Matplotlib and Numpy required if you want to graph output of the csv file.
+- Matplotlib is required if you want to graph output of the csv file.

 - Packaged install with PIP.